alhasapi/hi-magda/README.md

 In order to download and build the interpreter follow these steps:

- 1. Install parsec, needed for parsing, follow the instructions from the dedicated [hackage page](https://hackage.haskell.org/package/parsec).
-The easiest way to achieve this is through the package manager \texttt{cabal},
+ 1. Install parsec, needed for parsing, follow the instructions from the dedicated [Hackage page](https://hackage.haskell.org/package/parsec).
+The easiest way to achieve this is through the package manager cabal, using:
-    using:

 ```{.sh}
  $ cabal install parsec